Council and its noise control contractors respond to complaints about noise in the community.

 Generally ,action will be taken when the noise unreasonably interferes with the peace, comfort and convenience of any person.
 Bluff and Invercargill City are divided into sub-areas which have noise-level guidelines for businesses, residential, farming and day-to-day activities.
 In general, industrial zones are allocated higher noise limits than residential zones.

-Armourguard has been contracted to handle 24/7 issues such as loud stereos and noisy parties.
+Armourguard has been contracted to handle 24/7 issues such as loud music and noisy parties.
 Business-related noise complaints will still be dealt with by Council staff.
 The noise control phone numbers: (03) 211 1777 and (03) 211 1679 after hours.

 Council decided to tender the service after reviewing its 2014-2015 Annual Plan.
 Council Environmental Health Manager John Youngson said the old system allowed a 30-minute stand-down period for offenders who would receive a warning only after a second visit from Council staff.
 Council staff were used during normal working hours and the after-hours service was contracted out.
 It led to delays if staff were busy during work hours.